trrei/radix-example-workshop-2/docs/workshop.md

 The Echo component is exposing metrics on the /metrics endpoint.
 These metrics are scraped by [Prometheus](https://prometheus.io/docs/introduction/overview/) and made available in [Grafana](https://grafana.com/).
 Consult the docs for Prometheus and Grafana for how to work with metrics and monitoring.

-## 2.6 *.equinor.com domain

-The application is currently hosted under a *.radix.equinor.com domain.
-This is OK for now, but it has been identified that for the future we'll want our own *.equinor.com domain as is possible in [Radix](https://www.radix.equinor.com/docs/reference-radix-config/#dnsexternalalias).

 ## 3. Typical questions